Patternslib/Patterns/docs/developer/styleguide.md

 An exception to this rule are trivial functions that do not call any other functions, such as functions passed to Array.filter or Array.forEach.

-Pattern methods must always be named, and the name should be prefixed with the Pattern with the pattern name to make them easy to recognize.
+Pattern methods must always be named, and the name should be prefixed with the pattern name to make them easy to recognize.

     var mypattern = {
         name: "mypattern",